-- Grants.
+• Grants.
 In some instances, grants may be available to help offset expenses.
 State governments and municipalities occasionally provide grant funds for certain types of special collection events.
-Check with the DEP and the County Recycling Coordinator to see if any grants are available for the project. - Donations.
+Check with the DEP and the County Recycling Coordinator to see if any grants are available for the project.

+- Donations.
 Donations are a vital part of any nonprofit organization's programming, including special collection events.
 Typically, one can secure donations of items such as event space, supplies, refreshments, printing, traffic cones, vests, gloves, and some forms of publicity.
 On very rare occasions, one may be able to receive larger donations, such as collection contractor services.
 Because special collection events tend to be high-profile events, seeking donations from the local business community should be pursued.
 Many businesses already support local public events and the publicity from sponsoring a high-profile event is an attractive incentive to many businesses. - Fees.
 Charging fees for items brought to special collections events serve a dual purpose.
 First, fees will help offset expenses.
 Secondly, they help educate the public that trash and recycling services do indeed cost money.
 Fees should, at a minimum, cover the collection contractor(s) costs.
-See the attachment for a breakdown of budgets, fees, and price estimates.
+For example, if the collection contractor cost is \$30 for a television, this should be included in the minimum fee since collection contractor costs tend to be the biggest expense.
+Therefore, if the event budget is \$1,000, a total of 200 televisions need to be collected at \$35 each to break even.